lioryariv/idr/README.md

 ```
 The cameras file contains for each image a projection matrix (named "world_mat_{i}"), and a normalization matrix (named "scale_mat_{i}").
 A 3x4 camera projection matrix, P = K[R t] projects points from 3D coordinates to image pixels by the formula: d[x; y; 1]=P[X;Y;Z;1] where K is a 3x3 calibration matrix, [R t] is 3x4 a world to camera Euclidean transformation, [X;Y;Z] is the 3D point, [x;y] is the 2D pixel coordinates of the projected point and d is the depth of the point.
-The "world_mat" matrix is a conctenation of the camera projection matrix with a row vector of [0,0,0,1] (which makes it a 4x4 matrix).
+The "world_mat" matrix is a concatenation of the camera projection matrix with a row vector of [0,0,0,1] (which makes it a 4x4 matrix).

 The normalization matrix is used to normalize the cameras such that the visual hull of the observed object is approximately inside the unit sphere.

 In order to generate a normalization matrix for each scan, we used the input object masks and camera projection matrices.
-A script that demonstrate this process is presented in: "code/preprocess/preprocess_cameras.py".
+A script that demonstrates this process is presented in: "code/preprocess/preprocess_cameras.py".
 Note: in order to run the supplied 15 scans, it is not required to run this script.

 For running the pre-processing script on all DTU scans:
 ```